-Escrow companies look for the following documents:
+Escrow holders look for the following documents:

 - Requests for payment for various services to be paid out of escrow funds